kabirdeula/BrownPearl/README.md

 ## About Brown Pearl

-Brown Pearl is an School Management Software System which is similar to EMIS.
+Brown Pearl is an Student Management Software System which is similar to EMIS.

 ## Technologies Used